nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 **Instruction:** Program the sender to receive a *Pong* packet.
 When the *Pong* is received, record the time using `running_time()` function.
-Show the difference between receiving and sending times on your display.
+Show the difference between receiving and sending times, i.e., RTT, on your display.

 ### Task 5: Put everything together
 **Description:** Combine all the code you have written from Task 1 to Task 4, so that a single micro:bit can run the Ping program both as a Ping sender and a receiver.